 The colder temperatures bring with them Thanksgiving and Christmas of course, but ooh, the comfort food (drooling).
 It’s time for casseroles, gravies, crockpots filled with stews and chili’s, apple crisp, everything pumpkin, and of course, stuffing.
-What are the winter holidays without stuffing??
+What are the holidays without stuffing??

 Given our Canadian Thanksgiving is during apple season, my holiday stuffing always includes apple.
 I did try making it without the apple one year, but everyone complained it just wasn’t the same, so this is our traditional recipe now both for Thanksgiving, and for Christmas.